Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

      4. Summary - **In the componentWillUnmount() method, the component will unmount, perform necessary clean up and don't call setState().**

 * Lesson 24 Continue - Error Handling Phase Methods
   * This phase has two methods and the execution start whenever there is an error either during rendering, in a lifecycle method, or in the constructor of any child component.
+[Lesson 32 - Error Boundary](Lesson-32-Error-Boundary)
   1. **static getDrivedStateFromError()**
   2. **componentDidCatch()**